Back to Blog

 We've said, pretty clearly, content written primarily for search engines rather than humans is the issue.
 If someone fires up 100 humans to write content just to rank, or fires up a spinner, or AI, same issue.
 The focus is on helpful, reliable, people-first content.

-Google’s Updated Position: No AI Content Penalty
+Google’s Updated Position on AI Content and No Google AI Content Penalty

 The key takeaway here is that quality, relevance, and usefulness determine rankings — not whether the content is human or AI-produced.